Cape Cod Massachusetts, USA Travel Guide

 Space, kitchen, privacy, good for groups/families.
 Cleaning fees, minimum stays.

-Most affordable, nature immersion, outdoor experience.
+Most affordable, connecting with the outdoors, outdoor experience.
 Basic facilities, weather-dependent.

 Nickerson State Park offers a great outdoor experience with swimming in kettle ponds and biking trails.